23rd July 2024

 The best alternative option for you will depend on your individual oral health, the extent of the tooth loss, and your personal preferences and budget.
 Your dentist at Crescent Lodge Dental Practice in Clapham, London, will work closely with you to determine the most suitable solution.

-Contact us today in Clapham, London, to schedule a consultation and discuss your options for dental implant removal and alternative treatments.
+Contact us today in Clapham, London, to discuss your options for dental implant removal and alternative treatments.